sigp/solidity-security-blog/README.md

 The flaw comes in the `transfer()` function.
 The require statement on line \[13\] can be bypassed using an underflow.
 Consider a user that has no balance.
 They could call the `transfer()` function with any non-zero `_value` and pass the require statement on line \[13\].
 This is because `balances[msg.sender]` is zero (and a `uint256`) so subtracting any positive amount (excluding `2^256`) will result in a positive number due to the underflow we described above.
 This is also true for line \[14\], where our balance will be credited with a positive number.
 Thus, in this example, we have achieved free tokens due to an underflow vulnerability.

-<h3 id="ou-example">Real-World Examples: PoWHC and Batch Transfer Overflow (<a href="https://nvd.nist.gov/vuln/detail/CVE-2018-10299">CVE-2018–10299</a>)</h3>

-A 4chan group decided it was a great idea to build a ponzi scheme on Ethereum, written in Solidity.
-They called it the Proof of Weak Hands Coin (PoWHC).
-Unfortunately it seems that the author(s) of the contract hadn't seen over/under flows before and consequently, 866 ether was liberated from its contract.
-A good overview of how the underflow occurs (which is not too dissimilar to the Ethernaut challenge above) is given in [Eric Banisadar's post](https://blog.goodaudience.com/how-800k-evaporated-from-the-powh-coin-ponzi-scheme-overnight-1b025c33b530).

-Some developers also implemented a `batchTransfer()` function into some [ERC20](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md) token contracts.
-The implementation contained an overflow.
-[This post](https://medium.com/@peckshield/alert-new-batchoverflow-bug-in-multiple-erc20-smart-contracts-cve-2018-10299-511067db6536) explains it, however I think the title is misleading, in that it has nothing to do with the ERC20 standard, rather some ERC20 token contracts have a vulnerable `batchTransfer()` function implemented.

 <h3 id="ou-prevention">Preventative Techniques</h3>

 The (currently) conventional technique to guard against under/overflow vulnerabilities is to use or build mathematical libraries which replace the standard math operators; addition, subtraction and multiplication (division is excluded as it doesn't cause over/under flows and the EVM throws on division by 0).